 2025

-Kelsey Phelps of Seppi Wines produces the first single-vineyard sparkling wine from Ferrington.
+Kelsey Phelps of Seppi Wines sources Pinot Noir and Chardonnay for the first single-vineyard Ferrington sparkling wine.

 -